Chapter 64:

 “Obviously,” Sharzin added as she approached us with potions in her clenched fists.
 “All according to—tch—plan.”

-The rogue winced as she uncorked a potion and drank it.
-Finishing my bottle, I grabbed at Sharzin and pulled her onto our dogpile with a laugh.
+The rogue winced as she uncorked one of the elixirs and drank it.
+Finishing my own bottle, relieved that the magical healing had finally taken effect and closed the wounds, I grabbed at Sharzin and pulled her onto our dogpile with a laugh.
+I felt my own tears forming in the corner of my eyes as joy and appreciation overwhelmed me.

-“Thank you,” I spoke as I wrestled with my own emotions and hugged them.
+“Thank you,” I whispered to them as I wrestled with my own emotions and hugged their bodies tightly.
 “Thank you both so much for not letting me die.”

 “Of course, dummy,” Sharzin remarked, pushing herself from us and jumping back to her feet before brushing off her clothes.
 “Like I told you.
 I prefer you getting punched over Aes.”